-The IEEE E-TEMS 2025 Conference successfully took place at KU Leuven Campus Bruges from 26.05.2025 till 28.05.2025.
+The IEEE E-TEMS 2025 Conference successfully took place at the KU Leuven Campus Bruges from 26th .May to 28th May 2025.

 - Anzhelika Parkhomenko, Carsten Wolff, Artem Tulenkov, Yulii Horichenko, Oleg Pozdnyakov, Andriy Parkhomenko and Illia Parkhomenko.
 “Methods and Models for the Intelligent Digital Platform of the Green University”